Skip to main content

 (a) Only the prescribing provider or a member of the prescribing provider's staff may request prior authorization except as described in paragraph (D)(3)(b) of this rule.

-(b) A pharmacist may request prior authorization for an alternative dosage form of a drug to be administered through a tube for patients who are tube fed, if no comparable drugs that do not require prior authorization can be administered through a tube.
+(b) A pharmacist may request prior authorization for an alternative dosage form of a drug to be administered through a tube for recipients who are tube fed, if no comparable drugs that do not require prior authorization can be administered through a tube.
 A pharmacist may also request prior authorization of a seventy-two-hour supply of a dangerous drug that is a COD in an emergency situation if the prescribing provider or prescribing providers staff is not available to request prior authorization.
+A pharmacist may also request prior authorization for a recipient resident in long term care.

-(5) When a request for prior authorization is denied, the consumer will be informed in writing of the denial and the right to a state hearing.
+(5) When a request for prior authorization is denied, the recipient is informed in writing of the denial and the right to a state hearing.

 (E) Compounded drugs

-(1) Compounded drugs will be covered if at least one ingredient meets the requirements of paragraph (A) of this rule and the individual's medical need cannot be met by a covered product that is a COD.
+(1) Compounded drugs are covered if the recipient's medical need cannot be met by a covered product that is a COD and at least one ingredient meets the requirements of paragraph (A) of this rule.

 (2) Compounded drug claims must be submitted to ODM or its designee using the national drug code (NDC) for each ingredient that is a part of the compound.